freenandes/topo-da-mente/content/note/connected-home-switches.md

 ![Image of Green device amidst IoT devices](../attachment/vsc-paste/connected-home-switches-231214172556.png)

 But to be able to get Zigbee devices connected to Green, you need to add the ability of it receiving Zigbee.

+#### SkyConnect

-To do that, there is also a simple USB stick made by Home Assistant, that does that, called SkyConnect.
+This is a simple USB stick made by Home Assistant, that connects Zigbee and (in the future, as a promise) Matter devices, to the Green device.

 [SkyConnect main site](https://www.home-assistant.io/skyconnect)